-Family members often come from India and other countries to help their immigrant relatives for any number of reasons: to care for the elderly or very young, for example.
-The H4 visa is issued by the U.S. Citizenship and Immigration Services (USCIS) to immediate family members of those individuals holding an H-1B visa .
+The H4 visa is issued by the U.S. Citizenship and Immigration Services (USCIS) to immediate family members of those individuals holding an H-1B visa.
 The USCIS allows immediate family members to lawfully visit and stay in the U.S. for the same amount of time the principal family member (holding an H-1B visa) is permitted to stay.
+Overseas family members may decide to apply for an H4 visa for a number of reasons, including assisting family members in the United States with family, home care, and even to begin working themselves.

-When family members from outside the U.S. visit, they will need an H-4 visa to join their family and they must buy comprehensive medical insurance to cover their medical care while they are in the U.S.
+When family members from outside the U.S. visit or come to live for a temporary period of time on an H4 visa, it is highly recommended that they purchase comprehensive medical insurance to cover their medical care while they are in the U.S.

-It is essential for H-4 visa holders to have a visitors health insurance plan with adequate limits to ensure their medical emergencies, illnesses, and injuries are covered while they are in the U.S. Otherwise, they may be facing a very expensive financial mistake and even jeopardize the status of the family member who holds the H-1B visa.A H4 visa-holder may need medical insurance coverage in any of the following situations.
+For these reasons, it is essential for H4 visa holders to have a visitors health insurance plan with adequate coverage to ensure their medical emergencies, illnesses, and injuries are covered while they are in the U.S. Otherwise, they may be faced with paying extremely costly medical bills and can even jeopardize the status of the family member who holds the H1B visa, as they are technically financially responsible for their sponsored H4 visa holder.

 - Coverage for your travel to USA: You should consider protecting yourself from the moment you leave your home country.
 You may need coverage for a medical emergency while on the aircraft, for emergency evacuation, or for any emergencies that may occur while waiting for your connecting flight.